Shopify/blake3-rb/README.md

-# Blake3 Ruby Gem
+# `digest-blake3`

 ![Build Status](https://github.com/Shopify/blake3-ruby/workflows/CI/badge.svg)

 Blake3 is a Ruby gem that provides a simple and efficient way to compute the Blake3 cryptographic hash function.
-This gem is designed to be easy to use and integrate into your Ruby projects.
+This gem is designed to be easy to use and integrate into your Ruby projects using the Ruby [`digest` framework](https://github.com/ruby/digest).

 ## Installation